 The County Service Area (CSA) VC 1984-1 is solely funded through benefit assessment (BA) charged to each property parcel.
 In 1997, the voters approved Proposition 218, requires that all parcel owners receive a mailed ballot regarding any proposed change in an assessment prior to imposing an increase.
-Since then, the District (CSA 1984-1) has not been able to increase revenues without conducting a Proposition 218 Ballot Measure, and revenue only increased in accordance with the growth of new properties.
-Since 2005, the CSA has operated on reserves and savings, while costs and responsibilities have drastically increased.
-From 2005 to 2008, the District has reduced expenditures by not replacing staff vacancies and cutting back on purchasing equipment and supplies.
-The CSA has been able to keep up with demand services, but has cut back on District initiated work.
+Since then, the District (CSA 1984-1) had not been able to increase revenues without conducting a Proposition 218 Ballot Measure, and revenue only increased in accordance with the growth of new properties.
+Since 2005, the CSA was operating on reserves and savings, while costs and responsibilities had drastically increased.
+From 2005 to 2008, the District had reduced expenditures by not replacing staff vacancies and cutting back on purchasing equipment and supplies.
+The CSA had been able to keep up with services demand, but had cut back on District initiated work.